DataDog/documentation/content/en/api_catalog/_index.md

 See [Exploring APIs][3] for more information.

-### Setting owners and tags
+### Assigning owners

-Add meaningful tags and ownership information to endpoints so your catalog is even more useful for investigations and team communication.
+Add ownership information to endpoints so your catalog is even more useful for investigations and team communication.

-Read [Setting Owners and Tags][6] for more information.
+Read [Assigning Owners and Tags][6] for more information.

 ### Monitoring your APIs